 The estimated completion time for the course is six weeks, but as it is self-guided, learners can take as little or as much time as they need.
 The beginner class costs around $179 and includes lifetime access, but ASL Meredith offers a payment plan of about $49 per month to be made over the course of four months.

-Sign It ASL's course consists of 10 units, each of which includes vocabulary, stories, conversation practice, lessons on deaf culture, quizzes, and more.
+Sign It!
+ASL's course consists of about 20 units, each of which includes vocabulary, stories, conversation practice, lessons on deaf culture, quizzes, and more.
 All lessons are taught by deaf actors, advocates, and performers.

-Units one, two, and three are available to purchase with lifetime access for around $50 each, though they can be bought in a bundle for about $120.
+Units of five are available to purchase with lifetime access for around $50 each, though all 20 units can be bought in a bundle for about $160.

 The founders of Start ASL created their ASL program as a curriculum-supported, sign language learning platform modeled after classrooms.
 It comes as no surprise that Start ASL, with hundreds of school partnerships, is an excellent online resource for learning ASL for academic credit.